joan-mido-qa/mqtt-locust-on-azure/README.md

 # Consumer

-The Consumer receives the [Azure Eventhub](https://azure.microsoft.com/es-es/products/event-hubs/#overview) outgoing messages, aggregates the events statistics and dumps the data into the [InfluxDB](https://www.influxdata.com/).
+The Consumer receives the [Azure Eventhub](https://azure.microsoft.com/es-es/products/event-hubs/#overview) outgoing messages, aggregates the events statistics, and dumps the data into the [InfluxDB](https://www.influxdata.com/).

 ## Install